muldjord/skyscraper/README.md

 Check the full list of platforms [here](docs/PLATFORMS.md).

 #### Supported scraping modules (set with '-s')
 Skyscraper supports a variety of different scraping sources called *scraping modules*.
 Use these to gather game data into the Skyscraper resource cache.
-Check the full list of scraping modules [here](docs/SCRAPINGMODULES.md).
+Check the full list of scraping modules [here](docs/SCRAPINGMODULES.md) and read more about the resource cache [here](docs/CACHE.md).

-##### Generating a game list with composited artwork
-When you've cached some resources for any platform, Skyscraper can use this data to generate game lists for the supported frontends (default is EmulationStation).
-Enable the *game list generator* by simply leaving out the `-s` option.
-Read more about the resource cache [here](docs/CACHE.md).

 #### Supported frontends (set with '-f'):
 * EmulationStation